avajs/ava/readme.md

 - `tap`: if `true`, enables the [TAP reporter](#tap-reporter)
 - `snapshotDir`: specifies a fixed location for storing snapshot files.
 Use this if your snapshots are ending up in the wrong location
 - `compileEnhancements`: if `false`, disables [power-assert](https://github.com/power-assert-js/power-assert) — which otherwise helps provide more descriptive error messages — and detection of improper use of the `t.throws()` assertion
+- `extensions`: Extensions to opt of of precompilation.
 - `require`: extra modules to require before tests are run.
 Modules are required in the [worker processes](#process-isolation)
 - `babel`: test file specific Babel options.
 See our [Babel recipe] for more details
+- `babel.extensions`: Extensions to include in precompilation.

 Note that providing files on the CLI overrides the `files` option.
 If you've configured a glob pattern, for instance `test/**/*.test.js`, you may want to repeat it when using the CLI: `ava 'test/integration/*.test.js'`.